VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Chemodynamical signatures of high-redshift merger histories

 Furthermore, we show in Figure~\ref{fig:radialstarsFeH} the $\feh$ distributions of the GSE-like stars (purple).
 Again, all scenarios exhibit broad distributions of metallicities reminiscent of that observed in the Milky Way's (e.g. \citealt{Feuillet2020, Naidu2021GSECharacterisation}), that all peak around a similar median -- $\langle\feh \rangle= -0.61$, $-0.61$, $-0.70$, $-0.59$, $-0.58$ from left to right panels, respectively.
 We thus conclude that the order-of-magnitude scan in merger mass ratio at $z\approx2$ not only produces kinematic similarities (Figure~\ref{fig:vrvphi}), but also similar distributions of ages and metallicities for GSE-like stars.

-To understand the nature of these similarities between merger scenarios, we note that the star formation histories of the radially-biased halo population at $z=0$ also exhibit singled-out enhancements compared to the background distribution.
+To understand the nature of these similarities between merger scenarios, we note that the star formation histories of the radially biased halo population at $z=0$ also exhibit singled-out enhancements compared to the background distribution.
 We mark at the top of Figure~\ref{fig:radialstarsSFR} the length of the interaction with mergers `A' and `B' (see Table~\ref{table:mergers} for $\zinfall$ and $\zend$\footnote{We omit merger `C' for clarity, as, despite its early infall, its long inspiral which lasts until $z=0$ does not drive a starburst.}).
 For all regular disc galaxies (first four panels), peaks of star formation in the GSE-like population coincide with interactions, and we show in Appendix~\ref{app:starburst} that such peaks further map to galaxy-wide starbursts in the overall stellar population.
-Starbursts triggered by early, gas-rich mergers thus play a significant role in assembling the GSE-like population at $z=0$, indicating that a significant fraction of its stars are of \textit{in-situ} origin (see also \citealt{Grand2020, Orkney2022GSEDouble, Khoperskov2022-1InSitu}).
+Such interaction-driven starbursts have been recently detected in the star formation history of the Milky Way, where peaks of star formation coincide with probable pericentre passages of the Sagittarius dwarf galaxy (e.g. \citealt{Ruiz-Lara2020}).
+Starbursts triggered by early, gas-rich mergers thus play a significant role in assembling the GSE-like population at $z=0$, indicating that a significant fraction of its stars are of \textit{in-situ} origin (see also \citealt{Grand2020, Orkney2022GSEDouble, Khoperskov2022-1InSitu}) and could elevate the galaxy-wide star formation rate $\approx10 \, \Gyr$ ago (e.g. \citealt{Alzate2021MWSFH}).

 Furthermore, the long tails towards low ($\feh \leq -1.0$) and high ($\feh \geq -0.5$) metallicities, and the spread in ages, imply that multiple populations of different origins are populating the $z=0$ GSE-like population.
 In fact, despite having the most massive merger at $z\approx2$, the last scenario (right-most) lacks a correspondence between the interaction of `B' and a peak of star formation.
 We show in Appendix~\ref{app:starburst} that this merger does in fact trigger a large, galaxy-wide, star formation enhancement, but that stars formed during this burst do not populate GSE-like orbits at $z=0$.
-The nature of radially-biased halo stars and the respective importance of each interaction is thus evolving across the different merger scenarios, which we quantify now.
+The nature of radially biased halo stars and the respective importance of each interaction is thus evolving across the different merger scenarios, which we quantify now.